4GeeksAcademy/final-project-full-stack/README.md

 ### Technological Requirements for the project:

-1. Several HTML5 + CSS3 + Bootstrap pages.
+1. Several Pages (for example: Home page, Login Page, Profile Page, etc.).
 2. User authentication (Login+Signup+Remind Password).
-3. Custom made API with OAuth.
+3. Custom made API with Authentication.
 4. 3rd party API integration (embeds and iframes don’t count), it has to be a back-end integration.
 5. React.js application using Flux and React Router.
 6. Anything else the student wants to add.